gavrilaf/SwiftSort/README.md

 - Swift 2.2

 ### Remark
-Generics work fast only when `Whole module optimization` option is turned on.
-In the cases generics work extremly slow.
+Generics works fast only when `Whole module optimization` option is turned on.
+In other cases generics works extremly slow.